j-e-yosemite/j-e-yosemite.github.io/details.md

 ## [Childcare](#Wunderkind)

 Due to the very limited size of our venue, we regret that we can't invite children to our ceremony or reception.
-Please let us [know](mailto:{{ site.email }}) if you'd like us to help set up childcare for your children!
+Please [let us know](mailto:{{ site.email }}) if you'd like us to help set up childcare for your children!

 ## [Things to do](#Sehen)

-Yosemite's website has many resources for [planning your visit](http://www.yosemitepark.com/plan-your-visit.aspx).
-We've highlighted a few specific activities below!
+Yosemite's website is an excellent resource for [planning your visit](http://www.yosemitepark.com/plan-your-visit.aspx).
+We've highlighted a few specific things to do below!

 ### Badger Pass